ucsb-cs16-f17/ucsb-cs16-f17.github.io/_lab/lab02.md

 0

 ```
 Note that each string printed by the program should include a newline at the end, but no other trailing whitespace (whitespace at the end of the line).
+Note that when the program exits, when a user enters 0, there is a newline generated.

 <h2>Step 3: Compile the Codes</h2>